-Onconova Therapeutics, Inc., the licensor, is currently conducting a global phase III trial and SymBio Pharmaceuticals started the Japan trial in December 2015 (48 patients enrolled as of December 2019).
+Onconova Therapeutics, Inc., the licensor, is currently conducting a global phase III trial and SymBio Pharmaceuticals started the Japan trial in December 2015 (50 patients enrolled as of April 2020).
 The global phase III trial addresses higher-risk myelodysplastic syndromes (higher-risk MDS), which do not respond to the current standard treatment with hypomethylating agents, which relapse after treatment under the current standard of care, or which are intolerant to hypomethylating agents, and is under way at clinical trial sites in more than 20 countries worldwide.
-In December 2019, Onconova announced that it had reached over 90% of its target of enrolling 360 patients worldwide as of November 2019.
-The company plans to report top-line (primary endpoint) results in 1H 2020.
+Onconova announced that it had reached its target of enrolling 360 patients worldwide as of March 2020.
+Onconova said the primary endpoint results would become clear in 2H 2020, and that it planned to announce trial results at an academic conference by the end of the year.
 Based on these trial results, the company plans to apply for approval in Japan at the same time as in the US and Europe.

-Regarding the oral formulation of rigosertib, Onconova completed phase I/II clinical trials for the drug used in combination with azacytidine, whose results suggested the efficacy and safety of the combination therapy..
-To verify the tolerability and safety of the oral formulation of rigosertib among Japanese patients, SymBio began phase I clinical trials in Japan in June 2017, enrolled the first patients in October 2017, and completed patient enrollment in June 2019.
-After completing the phase I trials, the company will consider phase I clinical trials for rigosertib used in combination with azacitidine, participate in global phase III clinical trials of the drug used in combination with azacitidine as first-line treatment for higher-risk MDS currently planned by Onconova, and apply for approval of the oral formulation of the drug in Japan at the same time as in the US and Europe.
+Regarding the oral formulation of rigosertib, Onconova completed phase I/II clinical trials for the drug used in combination with azacytidine, whose results suggested the efficacy and safety of the combination therapy.
+To verify the tolerability and safety of the oral formulation of rigosertib among Japanese patients, SymBio began phase I clinical trials in Japan in June 2017 and completed patient enrollment in June 2019.
+After completing the phase I trials, the company will participate in global phase III clinical trials of the drug used in combination with azacitidine as first-line treatment for higher-risk MDS currently planned by Onconova.
 In December 2019, Onconova announced that it was considering the design of a Phase II/III adaptive trial with untreated higher risk MDS patients based on the data presented at the 61st American Society of Hematology (ASH) Annual Meeting in December 2019.